Musk Says Tesla Would Be 'Shut Down' If Its Cars Were Used To Spy In China

 What Happened: Tesla Inc (NASDAQ: TSLA) CEO Elon Musk said Saturday that his company would be "shut down" if its car were involved in spying, Reuters has reported.

 “There’s a very strong incentive for us to be very confidential with any information. ...
-If Tesla used cars to spy in China or anywhere, we will get shut down," he said by video link at the China Development Forum.
+If Tesla used cars to spy in China or anywhere, we will get shut down," he said.

 This comes after Reuters and the Wall Street Journal separately reported on Friday, citing unnamed sources, that Chinese officials have banned Tesla vehicles at military locations and sensitive state-owned companies, and possibly also at housing compunds where workers at sensitive locations live.
 This over concerns that cameras and data gathered in the vehicle could be used to leak national security information, including to the U.S.